RogerSelwyn/test-mermaid/flowchart/README.md

 participant I as Integration
 participant M as Module
 participant J as 9006 JSON
-participant S as 49153 SOAP
-participant X as 49153 XML
-participant W as 9006 Websocket opt
+participant W as 9006 Websocket participant X as 49153 XML participant S as 49153 SOAP participant W as 9006 Websocket participant E as EPG opt
   I->>M: Initialise (If not done at startup) end